 In Freshcaller or any other phone system, fraudsters make money through payment fraud or accounts abuse.

 1) Payment fraud

 Fraudsters can use stolen credit cards to activate a Freshcaller account, and add a lot of phone credits using such cards.
 This will give them unlimited access to create call traffic for committing the toll fraud.

 The Antifraud Cop — Freshcaller’s defence system against toll fraud — has a two-pronged approach to fighting payment-related fraud.

 i) Payment checks

-A fraudster can use a stolen credit card to activate account and buy credits.
-Here we use our payment provider Stripe to identify potential fraudulent credit card usage attempts, and block such attempts.
+To fight the menace of stolen credit cards, we use our payment provider Stripe to identify potential attempts of fraudulent credit card usage, and block such actions.

 ii) Phone credit purchase checks